vrlong1/playground-V94MXSqR/markdowns/welcome.md

 # Our Tools of Trade
 This week we will be covering different tools to help you get started in the programming sphere!
 We will take a crack at:
-Scratch Programming
+Scratch Programming/n
-Sphero
+Sphero/n
-Web Dev
+Web Dev/n